pileto3/hsrminer/README.md

 UPDATE: closed beta stage finished, but we didn't receive enough feedback, so next stage will be open beta.

-Please, send feedback to hsrminer thread on bitcointalk - LINK WILL BE ADDED LATER
+Please, send feedback to hsrminer thread on bitcointalk - https://bitcointalk.org/index.php?topic=2565979

 Thanks for viewing this page and have a nice day! ;)